oresat/oresat-linux/docs/general_design/background.rst

 - CANopen protocol overview: https://www.can-cia.org/canopen
 - All CANopen protocol specifications: https://can-cia.org/groups/specifications/

-C3 (Command, communication, and control board)
+C3 (Command, communication, and control card)
 ----------------------------------------------

 The `C3`_ is the flight computer for OreSat and handle all Earth to satellite communications.
-It can turn boards on or off thru the OPD (OreSat Power Domain) and is CANopen Network Manager.
+It can turn other cards on or off thru the OPD (OreSat Power Domain) and is CANopen Network Manager.

 .. _C3: https://github.com/oresat/oresat-c3